UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 **Question 2**
-Which argument will select only specific columns of the file for your dataframe with `pd.read_csv()`?
+Which argument will select only specific columns of the data file  with `pd.read_csv()`?

 <choice id="2" >
 <opt text='<code>header</code>'>